wangxiao1254/idash_2015/README.md

 task2a:
 ---------------------
- -  Solution using oblivious merge (add -a for automatically generated circuits):
+ -  Solution using oblivious merge (add -a for automatically generated circuits, use -p NUMBER for a trade off between precision and speed):

       Generator: `./run.py gen task2astd -f path_file`